 ACTR Professional Development Fund

 This fund offers support for Russian language instructors, including, but not exclusive to, graduate students.
-Two small grants awarded annually will help offset the cost of professional development in language pedagogy.
+Two grants (up to $300) awarded annually will help offset the cost of professional development in language pedagogy.
 Eligible reimbursable expenses include travel to professional and academic conferences, conference registration fees, pedagogical workshops, and other professional development and/or training activities which focus on language pedagogy.

-In each award period, the focus will be on a specific group of Russian language instructors (graduate students, adjuncts, limited-term faculty, etc.).
-The 2022-2023 award period will support graduate students.
+In each grant period, the focus will be on a specific group of Russian language instructors (graduate students, adjuncts, limited-term faculty, etc.).
+The 2022-2023 grant period will support graduate students.

 This fund is made possible by generous donations by ACTR members and Olga's colleagues outside of ACTR.

 - Natalia Petrova (University of Wisconsin-Madison) attended the workshop "Connecting Learning Target to Checks for Learning" organized by PEARLL Summer Institute at the University of Maryland

 - Kamila Saifeeva (University of Kansas), attended the workshop “Using the Target Language" organized by PEARLL Summer Institute at the University of Maryland